kenzie/Kudos/README.md

 ## Notification

-Origins will be notified on as an email to the signed up user.
+Notifications on originating Kudos tweets are sent by email to the signed up user.

 ## TODO